EtlcT/DataSources_API_2/README.md

   - FastAPI

-  - All of the above
+  - [X] All of the above (extension of Django and flask : DjangoRest and Flask Restful)

 - **Question 2:** _What's the main difference between Django, Flask and FastAPI in terms of performance and speed?_